terramate-io/terramate-docs/cli/change-detection/index.md

 ::: info
 _Untracked file_ is a file which isn't tracked by the Git index

-_Uncommitted file_ means Git knows about them but the latest changes in them are not committed to Git yet.
+_Uncommitted file_ is a file tracked by the Git index, but its latest changes are not committed to Git yet
 :::

 The change detection behavior can be customized in the configuration or by command-line flags.